uashogeschoolutrecht/SEAA/results/results_sprint4.md

 nederlandse
 bijv

+**Detect non-Dutch answers**.
+By looking for answers with a large proportion of unknown words we identified answers that were not written in Dutch.
+We used a threshold of answers that contained at least 8 words.

 ## Results

 SEAA was run on the 300 annotated cases:  accuracy = 100%.
 SEAA was run on the full batch of answers: efficiency = 76.0%.

+Non-Dutch answers: 88 of total (3.3%).

 ## Discussion

 Accuracy of SEAA is very good: with the implementation of the illness dictionary we are now confident SEAA can succesfully distinguish between answers that contain no privacy-related data and answers that might contain some form of privacy-related data.

 Efficiency is lower than expected (80% or higher).
-A proportion of answers seems to be written in English (~5 - 20%) which currently all will be flagged as 'might contain privacy-related data' and contribute strongly to a lower efficiency as false positives.
+A proportion of answers seems to be written in English which currently all will be flagged as 'might contain privacy-related data' and contribute strongly to a lower efficiency as false positives.
 By excluding English answers the true efficiency can be calculated.

 The illness dictionary contained one word that is also a common Dutch word: 'als'.
 To evade a high number of false positives we opted to exclude the illness smallcaps writing 'als' and only inlude the truecaps writing 'ALS'.